rmiravalles/linuxupskillchallenge/day1.md

 If you want to deploy the Ubuntu 20.04, you can run this command.

-`az vm create -g cloudskillsrg -n UbuntuVM2 --image Canonical:0001-com-ubuntu-confidential-vm-focal:20_04-lts-cvm:latest --admin-username rmira --generate-ssh-keys`
+`az vm create -g ResourceGroup -n VMName --image Canonical:0001-com-ubuntu-confidential-vm-focal:20_04-lts-cvm:latest --admin-username myusername --generate-ssh-keys`

 There are lots of images to choose from, and I'm still not sure the differences between them.
 I choose this one as an example for no particular reason.
 Notice the `latest` after the colon.
 It tells Azure to fetch the latest release.